jananiravi/jananiravi-webpage/content/post/rlel-upcoming-2019/index.md

 authors = ["Janani Ravi"]

-tags = ["rladies", "software-tools", "blogs"] summary = "Some accomplishments from 2018 & announcements for 2019!"
+tags = ["rladies", "software-tools", "blogs"] summary = "What's in store for 2019: workshops, conference, bookclubs & more!"
 # Do the following work? they work in rmd files!
 # categories = "R-Ladies"
-slug = "rlel-2018"
+slug = "rlel-upcoming-2019"
 toc = true

 # Projects (optional).